didillysquat/VTK2022/README.md

 I will provide resources for all topics we cover and you are encouraged to look at these resources if you wish to further your knowledge of the topic.

+If you find yourself ahead of the rest of the group, feel free to work on whatever you like or take the time to looking the topics we've covered so far in more detail.

 # Structure of the practical
-The practical will be divided up by days (1-4).
+The practical will be divided up by days (1-3).
+We'll hold the 4th day spare and see how we're getting on.
+We can be flexible with how or if we use the 4th day.

 Each day we will work towards our end goal of recapitulating the results of our chosen studies.
+But remember, our goal is to learn along the way, not to get to the end.
+I would rather we take our time on the journey that reach the final figures.

 One of the most important skills in computation biology / informatics is the effective sourcing of reference material.
 I.e. good googleing!

-As such throughout the 4 days, while you will be given a structure to follow, you will also be asked to work out how to do certain tasks on your own.
+As such throughout the 3/4 days, while you will be given a structure to follow, you will also be asked to work out how to do certain tasks on your own.
-But don't worry, the SequAna bioinformatician will be there to help you if you get stuck.
+But don't worry, the SequAna bioinformatician will be there to help you when you get stuck.
+Much of what you're asked to do will be new to you and may feel challenging - that's totally normal.

-If there are any requirements for the day's exercises these will be listed at the beginning of each day's section.
+If there are any requirements for the day's exercises these will be listed at the beginning of each day's section in a 'requirements' section.
+For example some packages take a long time to install so it's best to do this setup in advance.

 # DAY 1: Installing programs and fetching data